List of MPs for constituencies in Scotland (2024–present)

 This is a list of members of Parliament (MPs) elected to the House of Commons of the United Kingdom by Scottish constituencies for the fifty-ninth Parliament of the United Kingdom (2024–present).

 It includes MPs elected at the 2024 general election, held on 4 July 2024.

-The number of constituences in Scotland reduced from 59 to 57 at this election.
+The number of constituencies in Scotland was reduced from 59 to 57 at this election.
 The Labour Party's vote went up by 16.7% and their number of MPs increased from 1 to 37, mainly in Scotland's Central Belt.
 This was at the expense of the Scottish National Party (SNP), whose vote share dropped by 15% and their number of MPs reducing to single figures.

+Changes of affiliation will be noted at the bottom of the page.
+MPs who did not serve throughout the Parliament are italicised.